 CT Digital Scholarship Exchange

-The Connecticut Digital Scholarship Exchange is a year-long collaborative program hosted by Connecticut College and Trinity College.
+The Connecticut Digital Scholarship Exchange is a collaborative program hosted by Connecticut College and Trinity College.
 Designed to create opportunities for faculty to learn about digital scholarship, both institutions will host workshops, tours, and other events to introduce interested faculty to different digital scholarship approaches and discuss core competencies in project management and sustainability.
-A full slate of events will be announced in this continually updated space throughout the academic year 2021-2022.
+A full slate of events will be announced in this continually updated space throughout the academic year 2022-2023.

 External faculty to both institutions are welcome.
 Both institutions hope the exchange will foster a vibrant digital scholarship community in Connecticut.
 Co-directors of the project include:

-- Mary Mahoney, Digital Scholarship Coordinator
+Mary Mahoney, Digital Scholarship Coordinator

-- Lyndsay Bratton, Assistant Director for Digital Scholarship
+Lyndsay Bratton, Assistant Director for Digital Scholarship

-All workshops will be virtual until further notice.
+*Please Note: All workshops will be virtual.